onestarYX/onestarYX.github.io/_pages/about.md

 About Me
 ======
-Hi, I'm Yixing Wang, a 2nd year CS PhD student in University of Michigan.
-I'm fortunate to be advised by Prof. [Stella Yu](https://web.eecs.umich.edu/~stellayu/).
-I'm broadly insterested in 2D/3D computer vision and robotics.
-My current research focuses on unsupervised visual representation learning and 3D scene understanding.
+Hi, I'm Yixing Wang, a 2nd year CS PhD student at the University of Michigan, advised by Prof. [Stella Yu](https://web.eecs.umich.edu/~stellayu/).
+I'm broadly insterested in 2D/3D computer vision and robotics with current research focused on unsupervised visual representation learning and 3D scene understanding.

-Previously, I obtained a M.S. degree in Computer Science from Stanford University, where I had a privillage to work closely with Prof. [Jiajun Wu](https://jiajunwu.com/).
-Even before that, I obtained a B.S. degree in Computer Scicence from UC San Diego.
+Previously, I obtained a M.S. degree in Computer Science at Stanford University, where I had the privillage of working closely with Prof. [Jiajun Wu](https://jiajunwu.com/).
+Before that, I earned a B.S. degree in Computer Scicence from UC San Diego.

-I'm actively seeking internship opportunities for summer 2026.
-Please feel free to reach out to me if you have opportunities and want a chat!
+<span class="text-red">I'm actively seeking internship opportunities for summer 2026.
+Please feel free to reach out if you’d like to chat or explore potential collaborations!</span>

 Selected Publications